postgres-ai/postgres-checkup/README.md

 host OS and Docker Engine.
 By default, host IP is `172.17.0.1` in `docker0` network, but it vary depending on configuration.
 More information [here](https://nickjanetakis.com/blog/docker-tip-65-get-your-docker-hosts-ip-address-from-in-a-container).

+If you use SSH connection to the Postgres server, where access to sudo has been restricted by password you can specify such password using environment variable SSHSUDOPASSWORD.

 ## Credits

 Some reports are based on or inspired by useful queries created and improved by